 Not as bright as some larger lanterns due to its compact design.

 I break down everything about the LuminAID PackLite Max solar lantern — from how it’s a sustainable light to how it can be used to charge your phone in emergencies.

-Living through constant power outages caused by extreme weather conditions (similar to what happened in Texas in February) made me much more aware of all the creature comforts I take for granted.
+Living through constant power outages caused by extreme weather conditions made me much more aware of all the creature comforts I take for granted.

 Being left without power for two days straight was no walk in the park, especially once my phone battery drained and I realized I have no way of communicating with others.